bibhumishra555/newsletter/README.md

 ---

 ## License
-This project is licensed under the **MIT License**.
+This project is licensed under the **Apache License 2.0**.
 Feel free to use and modify it for personal or educational purposes.

 ---